All Episodes

 She thinks I went away and had nothing happen to me for the last eight years because Bush has been in the White House.

-Now I'm ready for a career resurgence.
+Now I'm ready for a career resurgence because Obama's there.

-You want to talk about how much you make?
+Well, wait a minute, Barbara, you want to talk about how much you make?

-She ended up being charmed, and uh I don't think there was anybody more fascinating on that show last night than me anyway.
+And I don't think there was anybody more fascinating on that show last night than me anyway.

-So what everything is a sitcom.
+Everything is a sitcom.

 We are living in a sitcom.

-A Reuters story from Seattle real estate agent Jeffrey Dolfinger was making a routine occupancy check on a foreclosed home near Poughkeepsie, New York.
+Real estate agent Jeffrey Dolefinger was making a routine occupancy check in a foreclosed home near Poughkeepsie, New York.

 Why is this dateline Seattle?